Life can be difficult and finding someone to help can seem overwhelming at the start.

 Of course, nothing is ever that simple.
 Though, I believe that in our work together change is possible and that we can discover this new path.

-I work creatively as a psychotherapist, trained and experienced as I have become .
-My guiding principle is that the map is not the territory, and that therefore individuals should be respected in their difference and given the time and space to be themselves.
+I work creatively as a psychotherapist.
+My experience has led to my guiding principle.
+The map is not the territory, and that therefore individuals should be respected in their difference and given the time and space to be themselves.

-(Normally I have a room at at South Coast Counselling Church Road Hove).
+(Normally I have a room at South Coast Counselling Church Road Hove).

 I can work with fortnightly sessions if needs must.

 I am willing to negotiate fee reductions if appropriate.
 I already offer reduced fees to people who work in the public sector.

-[*Confidentiality is of course very important.
+[*Confidentiality is of course particularly important.
 However, there are legal caveats which I will have to make clear.
 If in our work I fear that there is a serious risk of harm to self or to others, including harm to children, I am required legally to break our contract and inform the relevant authorities.
 I am also obliged to report extremist views and terrorist activity.]